 Slice Off the Top

-Cut off the top of the pepper.
-If you're doing batonnets or any other knife cut that needs to be nice and straight, the bottom and top pieces will be hard to manipulate into your desired shape.
-You can toss them, snack on them, compost them, feed them to a pet, or anything else.Continue to 3 of 8 below.
+If you're making knife cuts that need to be nice and straight (such as a batonnet), the bottom and top pieces will be hard to manipulate into your desired shape.
+So you will need to cut off the top of the pepper.
+You can toss it, snack on it, compost it, or dice it and use in another recipe.Continue to 4 of 9 below.

 Sweep Your Knife Through the Inner Ribs